"I never feel happy even tho I don't feel sad."

 You see, "regulation of the body and of emotion go hand in hand."1

-For instance, through somatic or body-oriented psychotherapy the nervous system becomes more adept at managing energy.
+For instance, through somatic or body-oriented practices the nervous system becomes more adept at managing energy.
 The end result is that the swings are reduced and one can handle stress better and recover more easily!

 notes